If you are interested in learning more about the island’s residents and what it is like to live and work on Heir Island, check out the following:

 Check out our Nature page for more information.

 Residents usually dispose of food waste via composting.
 General rubbish and recycling are taken off the island by each household via the ferry and taken to various Civic Amenity Sites in the county.
-The closest Civic Amenity Sites to us are the one in Skibbereen on Marsh Road (which is free to enter and takes paper, plastics, glass, cans, clothing, biscuit tins, and used electronics) and in Derryconnell (which charges a small fee to enter, but will take almost everything).
+The closest Civic Amenity Sites to us are the one in Skibbereen on Marsh Road and in Derryconnell (small fee to enter, but will take almost everything).
 For more information, please visit the website of Cork County Council.
 Click here for the contact details and opening hours of various waste and recycling centres near us.